Berniel12/pynormalizer2/README.md

 - Normalizes data from 9 different tender sources
 - Maps source-specific fields to a unified schema
-- Performs offline translation of non-English fields using ArgosTranslate
+- Performs lightweight translation of non-English fields using deep-translator
 - Handles database upserts with conflict resolution
 - Supports both direct PostgreSQL and Supabase connections
 - Detailed logging for before/after comparison